Agent for accessing Iotic Space

 - On macOS, non-Homebrew Python setups may encounter this error from the agent: Exception: At least SSL v1.0.1 required for TLS v1.2

-This is an alternative to the pip install, if there's a specific change you need that's not in the pip version:
+This is an alternative, if there's a specific change you need that's not in the pip version:

 The agent has both mandatory and optional dependencies - this only matters for the from-Git install: